WordPress/book/Content/Part 4/28-happy-cog-redesign.md

 <img alt="Happy Cog design 3" src="../../Resources/images/28/happy-cog-design-c.jpg" />

 The design that Matt chose was the visually lighter one.
 Jason had taken a lot of the heavy blues introduced by Shuttle and lightened the interface up.
-The lighter blues were complemented by an orange accent colour.
+The lighter blues were complemented by an orange accent color.

 When the design was finally signed off, WordPress trunk started to transform.
 As change happened [community feedback](http://lists.automattic.com/pipermail/wp-hackers/2008-February/017849.html) was [posted to wp-hackers](http://lists.automattic.com/pipermail/wp-hackers/2008-February/017850.html).
 Was the admin actually more usable?
 Major changes broke familiar patters.
 Some comments make comparisons with Shuttle, with community members [still asking for the Shuttle interface](http://weblogtoolscollection.com/archives/2008/01/02/wordpress-24-admin-preview/#comment-1207158).

 Just prior to the release, [a sneak peek was posted to the development blog](http://wordpress.org/development/2008/03/25-sneak-peek/), and WordPress users installed the release candidate to get a better look.
 The response was similar to that of the rest of the community.
-Regular WordPress users were surprised by the move of the functionality on the Write screen.
+Regular WordPress users were surprized by the move of the functionality on the Write screen.
 For some, it was [a step backwards in terms of usability](http://www.neatorama.com/2008/04/21/wordpress-25-admin-backend-category-shenanigans-and-how-to-fix-it/#!vG29i).

 <img alt="The write screen in the WordPress 2.5 admin" src="../../Resources/images/28/2_5_admin.jpg" />